ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 As you can see, the application gateway is deployed in its designated subnet.

-Next, we'll need to add several components to allow HTTPS traffic to the application gateway and route it to API Management.
-See the image below for a visual representation of the components that we'll be adding:
+This will deploy an application gateway, but it won't do anything yet.
+We'll need to add several components to allow HTTPS traffic to the application gateway and route it to API Management.
+See the image below for a visual representation of the components that we'll be adding to the application gateway:

 ![](../../../../static/images/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/diagrams-app-gateway-https-listener.png)
 ![](../../../../../images/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/diagrams-app-gateway-https-listener.png)

-The configuration consists of three components:
+The configuration consists of three parts:
-1. The frontend (at the top) defines the IP address, specifies the protocol and port to use, and specifies the SSL certificate to use.
+1. The frontend (at the top) for incoming traffic defines the IP address, specifies the protocol and port to use, and specifies the SSL certificate to use.
-2. The backend (bottom part) outlines where requests should be forwarded to, specifying the protocol and port to use, timeouts, etc.
+2. The backend (bottom part) for outing traffic outlines where requests should be forwarded to, specifying the protocol and port to use, timeouts, etc.
 3. The routing rule in the middle connects the frontend and backend configurations.

 See [Application gateway components](https://learn.microsoft.com/en-us/azure/application-gateway/application-gateway-components) for more information about the different components.